Qemah

 Qemah (foaled 19 February 2013) is an Irish-bred, French-trained Thoroughbred racehorse and broodmare.
 She showed considerable promise as a juvenile in 2015 when she won one minor race and finished third in the Prix Marcel Boussac.
-In the following spring she took the Prix de la Grotte and went on to record Group 1 victories in the Coronation Stakes and Prix Rothschild.
+The following spring, she took the Prix de la Grotte and went on to record Group 1 victories in the Coronation Stakes and Prix Rothschild.
 The highlight of her four-year-old season was a win in the Duke of Cambridge Stakes.

 Background

 Qemah is a bay mare with a white star bred in Ireland by Ecurie Cadran.
 In August 2014, as a yearling, she was offered for sale at Deauville and bought for €200,000 by the bloodstock agency Mandore International.
-She subsequently passed into the ownership of Al Shaqab Racing and was sent into training in France with Jean-Claude Rouget.
+She was subsequently passed into the ownership of Al Shaqab Racing and sent into training in France with Jean-Claude Rouget.
 She was ridden in most of her races by Gregory Benoist.

 She was sired by Danehill Dancer, who won the Phoenix Stakes, National Stakes and Greenham Stakes before becoming a very successful breeding stallion.
 His other progeny have included Choisir, Mastercraftsman and Dancing Rain.
 Qemah's dam Kartica showed some racing ability, winning one minor race and finishing third in the Group 3 Prix Fille de l'Air.
 Kartica's dam Cayman Sunset won the Dahlia Stakes and as a descendant of the broodmare Adjournment, was distantly related to Master Derby.

 Racing career

 2015: two-year-old season

 Qemah made her debut in a contest for previously unraced fillies over 1500 metres at Deauville Racecourse on 7 August in which she started 2/1 favourite and finished second, six and a half lengths behind the winner Antonoe.
 Four weeks later, ridden by Ioritz Mendizabal, she started favourite for the Prix de la Sorbonne over 1700 metres at Longchamp Racecourse and recorded her first success as she won "easily" by three lengths from Doha Dream.
-On 4 October the filly was moved up sharply in class to contest the Group 1 Prix Marcel Boussac over 1600 metres at Longchamp and finished strongly to take third place behind Ballydoyle and Turret Rocks.
+On 4 October, the filly was moved up sharply in class to contest the Group 1 Prix Marcel Boussac over 1600 metres at Longchamp and finished strongly to take third place behind Ballydoyle and Turret Rocks.